Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/docs/READMEInstallDevelopmentEnvironment.md

 3. Improve performance (if required)

   Change configuration in /etc/xrdp/xrdp.ini
-      - Security level high to low
+      - Security level high to none

+4. Change sudo vi /etc/xrdp/sessman.ini and add change to '.thinclient_drives' (see the dot)

+    [Chansrv]
+    ; drive redirection, defaults to xrdp_client if not set FuseMountName=.thinclient_drives

-4. Restart server to activate xrdp.
+4. reboot server to activate xrdp configuration

 5. Login with RPC application connect to server.
 Use defaults and enter existing user an password.